Conference Submission, Presentation, and Scheduling Guidelines

 Submission of Proposals for Individual Papers, Entire Panels, or Roundtables

-- All papers, panels, and roundtables must be submitted via the GSA website.
+- All papers, panels, and roundtables must be submitted via the GSA conference interface.

 - All prospective participants, including moderators and commentators, must be paid members of the German Studies Association for the current year by the submission deadline.

-- All papers and panel titles must conform to the style guidelines of either The Chicago Manual of Style or Historische Zeitschrift.
+- All papers and panel titles must conform to the style guidelines of The German Studies Review.
+These may be found here for both German and English.

-- The submission deadline is Monday, February 15th, 2021, at 11:59pm Pacific Standard Time.
+- The submission deadline is Monday, March 27th, 2023, at 11:59pm PDT.
 No submissions will be accepted after this deadline.

 - Please indicate, using the drop-down menu, the field/area/chronological period to which you wish your session or paper to be assigned.